 array will be auto-populated based on the assigned “Owning Room” and “Pathable Group ID”

-This is a Framework only helper blueprint which is used to auto-populate and/or auto-trace additional “Swat Look at Points” when using the World Data Helper
+This is a Framework, Editor Only helper actor which is used to auto-populate and/or auto-trace additional “Swat Look at Points” when using the World Data Helper

 tool